User Session Recording Technology for Security and Compliance Training Course

 Advanced Java Security

-21 HoursEven seasoned Java developers often do not fully master the diverse security services available in Java, nor are they always aware of the vulnerabilities that impact web applications built with Java.
+21 HoursEven seasoned Java developers often struggle to fully master the extensive array of security services provided by Java, while also remaining unaware of the diverse vulnerabilities that can affect web applications built with Java.

-In addition to introducing the security components of Standard Java Edition, this course addresses security concerns within Java Enterprise Edition (JEE) and web services.
-The discussion of specific services begins with the fundamentals of cryptography and secure communication.
-Through a series of exercises, participants will explore both declarative and programmatic security techniques in JEE, as well as transport-layer and end-to-end security for web services.
-Practical exercises demonstrate the use of all components, allowing participants to experiment with the discussed APIs and tools firsthand.
+In addition to introducing the security components of the Standard Java Edition, this course addresses security concerns within Java Enterprise Edition (JEE) and web services.
+The discussion begins with the foundational principles of cryptography and secure communication before moving on to specific services.
+Various exercises focus on declarative and programmatic security techniques in JEE, while covering both transport-layer and end-to-end security for web services.
+Participants will gain hands-on experience through practical exercises, allowing them to explore the discussed APIs and tools firsthand.

-The course also examines the most common and critical programming flaws in the Java language and platform, along with web-related vulnerabilities.
-Beyond typical errors made by Java programmers, the security vulnerabilities covered include language-specific issues and problems arising from the runtime environment.
-All vulnerabilities and relevant attacks are demonstrated through clear, easy-to-understand exercises, followed by recommended coding guidelines and potential mitigation strategies.
+The course also examines and explains the most common and severe programming flaws associated with the Java language and platform, as well as web-related vulnerabilities.
+Beyond typical errors made by Java programmers, the covered security vulnerabilities include language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and related attack vectors are demonstrated through clear, easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will